Chocolate Buttermilk Quick Bread

 - Bake the bread.
 Pour the batter into the prepared pan and bake for 50-55 minutes, until a tester inserted into the center of the bread comes out with a moist crumb.
 Allow the bread to cool in the pan for 15 minutes, then invert onto a cooling rack and cool completely.

 - Make the glaze.
-Once cool, prepare the chocolate glaze by whisking together the remaining 3 tablespoons of cocoa powder, confectioners’ sugar, and cream or milk.
+Once cool, prepare the chocolate glaze by whisking together the remaining 3 tablespoons of cocoa powder, confectioners’ sugar, and milk.
 Pour the glaze over the bread, allow to set, and then slice.

 Chocolate buttermilk quick bread can be stored at room temperature in an airtight container for 3-4 days, or frozen for up to 3 months.
 Freeze without the glaze, then add after the bread has fully thawed.
 To freeze individual slices, wrap each slice in plastic wrap, a layer of aluminium foil, and then store in a freezer bag.